esa/gaia-astrometric-exoplanet-orbit-ml/README.md

 - **`split_index_<model>_<dataset>_label_for_better_ssc=<value>.csv`**: Stores the cross-validation folds used during model training, ensuring reproducibility of the results.

 Paper figures can be reproduced using the notebook `create_paper_figures.ipynb` and are saved in the `paper/` folder.

+Paper figures 3 can be reproduced by running the `generate_paper_figure3.py` script and are save in the `results/figures` folder.

 ## Contact